ShrookWafa/Face-Recognition-Server/README.md

    }

 Aptfile is important to solve issues with installing OpenCV on Heroku.
+After using the heroku-buildpack-apt from this link https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-apt